gi1mic/teensy2dmd/README.md

 Teensy LED Smartmatrix display for an animated GIF Arcade Marquee or text display

 This is a project to create a low cost animated 128x32 LED display for the marquee of a full-size MAME Arcade cabinet.
+The provided code allows the Teensy to process a simple command line protocol to browse the contents of the Teensy SD card, upload and download files using the ZMODEM protocol, change directories, display text messages and display animated GIF's on the attached LED panels.
+Displayed GIF's should have a resolution of 132x64 to match the attached panels.

 # Background